 As larger portions of operations are served by the FPGA, response time decreases and throughput increases approximately linearly as less PCIe communication occurs during execution (e.g., in YCSB at 50\% writes, response time decreases by $5.7\times$ and throughput increases by $4.7\times$ when we increase the fraction of operations assigned to the FPGA from 10\% to 90\%).
 By invoking the hybrid mode for these workloads, a small hit in performance is compensated for with an increase in application size while still delivering good response time and throughput for microsecond applications.
 This highlights a core trade-off in hybrid mode: host memory expands capacity beyond the FPGA, but performance improves as more requests are served by FPGA-resident hot keys/accounts.

-\textbf{Workload Distribution. \ } Our second set of hybrid experiments (\autoref{fig:results:hybrid:zipf}) studies the effects of workload (uniform vs. Zipfian) distributions on SafarDB's hybrid mode.
+\textbf{Workload Distribution. \ } Our second set of hybrid experiments (detailed results in \autoref{fig:app:hybrid:zipf} in the appendix) studies the effects of workload (uniform vs. Zipfian) distributions on SafarDB's hybrid mode.
 We present the effect of skew on three different update ratios, 0\%, 5\%, and 50\%, on different hybrid configurations.
 In YCSB, the distribution is across the different keys, while SmallBank is across the different accounts.
 A $\theta = 0$ value is a uniform distribution, with 2 representing a high skew Zipfian distribution, \eg in Smallbank with a $\theta = 2$ would represent a small subset of of hot bank accounts.